JustAnotherHeroRiding/What-The-Key/Song Key.md

 #### Filters
 - Map the button names to the actual TrackData fields #DONE
 ##### Should we flatten the track data into one array so that we do not have bother looking in both track and audio features?
+- Only one filter can be active at a time, clicking another one will reset the active filter #DONE
+- Some filters should be able to mix, but it should not possible by default, for example we should be able to sort by energy and decade together
 - Make each filter work
 [[Song Key#^filters-list]]
 ## ----------Filter ends here------------